SoteriaInitiative/flstandards/README.md

 3. Commit your changes: git commit -m 'Commit message'.
 4. Push to your branch: git push origin feat/<issue-#>-<change>.
 5. Open a pull request in the main repository.

+# 🚀 Features

+This release includes the following key features:
+- Synthetic data generation in alignment with [Soteria Initiative Data Standards](https://github.com/SoteriaInitiative/coredata)
+- Four simulated financial institutions with unique scenario knowledge
+- Example scenarios for high-risk country transaction, large deposits, watch lists and large number of UBOs
+- A Flower based client/server model exchange model
+- A local model training and inference client
+- A central server to receive local partial models and to distribute global models for inference

+# ⚠️ Limitations:
+Please consider the following limitations or known issues:
+- The [Soteria Initiative Data Standards](https://github.com/SoteriaInitiative/coredata) are not included as a component, but rather an integral component because of an error in the account element specification, this is targeted for separation next
+- Clients currently cannot run outside of the lab environment, which will be enable in one of the next iterations
+- By design the demonstrator is limited to just a few detection scenarios.
+- Model limitations to perceptron and simple embeddings, as tuning this (e.g., using GNN) would be outside of the standard work in scope of the initiative and more of a model implementation aspect.
+- There are no differential privacy or noise insertion considerations included.
+- The system is not using secured connections and encryption currently.
 # License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute this project as per the terms of the license.